Top UK tech stocks to watch

-Moonpig has since proved a divisive UK stock, with many investors very bullish on the company’s prospects as a new IPO and others sceptical of its claims of being a tech stock and of its meteoric rise since then.
+However, Moonpig remains a divisive UK stock, with many investors very bullish on the company’s prospects as a relatively new addition to the FTSE 250, and others sceptical of its claims of being a tech stock and of its meteoric rise since then.

 London-based Deliveroo is a food delivery business listed on the LSE.
 Founded in 2013, the company operates in over 200 countries across Europe, Asia and the Middle East.
 Its core business is delivering restaurant meals to customers’ doors, while its subsidiary Deliveroo Editions prepares food themselves, also for home delivery.

-Danish Trustpilot is an online consumer review business which listed on the LSE in March 2021.
+Trustpilot is an online consumer review business that listed on the LSE in March 2021.
 Completely web-based, the website’s mission is to be the universal go-to forum for leaving reviews and for people checking companies’ customer-centricity.

 UK tech stocks: what’s the outlook?

-UK tech stocks had something of a renaissance in the lockdowns of 2020, with many companies’ share prices and revenues rocketing as the demand for remote working solutions, home grocery delivery and cybersecurity surged.
+UK tech stocks had something of a renaissance over the past two years, with many companies’ share prices and revenues rocketing as the demand for remote working solutions, home grocery delivery and cybersecurity surged.